cristianrohr/challenge-prediction-salary/README.md

 ## Overview

-This project develops a machine learning model to predict salaries based on features such as age, gender, education level, job title, years of experience, and job descriptions.
-This is a regression task.
+This project was built as a technical machine learning challenge to predict individual salaries based on structured data, applying best practices in reproducible data science using the Kedro framework.

+We developed a fully modular and documented ML pipeline that includes:
+- Data ingestion and preprocessing with two alternative versions to compare feature engineering strategies.
+- Model training and evaluation, ranging from simple baselines to advanced tree-based regressors.
+- Confidence interval estimation to assess the statistical reliability of the predictions.
+- Feature importance analysis using SHAP to enhance model interpretability.

+Dataset Overview
+- The dataset includes:
+- Demographics (age, gender, education)
+- Professional features (job title, years of experience)
+- Text descriptions (excluded in this implementation)

+The goal is to predict salary (regression task) using only structured features.

 ### Mandatory Features: